joehannis/limio-code-test/README.md

     * If you don't answer all questions, that is fine.
 We prefer depth on a few questions rather than superficial answers.
  * Some testing, but not extensive.
 Have at least one test case, so that we know you can do it.
     * You'll notice the example code doesn't have much testing.
 It should.
+    * You should be able to write `yarn test` to run your test suite.
  * Clean, concise code.
 Comments are appreciated.
  * Knowledge of up to date React features e.g. Hooks.
+ * Note: this example uses Flow for typing, not Typescript.